 Isolation of Bacteria from the samples

 The meat pie samples were separately ground into powder using a sterile Monilex electric blender.
 Digital weighing balance was used to weigh 10 g of each of the blended meat pie sample into 90 ml of sterile distilled water in a conical flask.
 Tenfold serial dilution was carried out by transferring 1 ml from the stock into the first test containing 9 ml of sterile water and homogenized.
 The dilution was continued till the 5th tube.
-Using pour plate method, 0.1ml aliquot of (10-2 and 10-3) dilutions was inoculated into empty sterile plates then the respective sterile medium cooled to 450C was poured into the plates containing the inoculums, swiveled and kept to solidify.
+Using pour plate method, 0.1ml aliquot of (10-2 and 10-3) dilutions was inoculated into empty sterile plates then the respective sterile medium cooled to 450C was poured into the plates containing the inoculum, swiveled and kept to solidify.
 The plates were incubated at 350C for 24 hours (Cheesbrough, 2006).
 Developed colonies was counted and recorded.

 Purification of Isolates